United States Army Test and Evaluation Command

-The U.S. Army Test and Evaluation Command, or ATEC, is a unit of the United States Army Transformation and Training Command responsible for developmental testing, independent operational testing, independent evaluations, assessments, and experiments of Army equipment.
+The United States Army Test and Evaluation Command (ATEC) is a unit of the United States Army, responsible for independent tests, evaluations, and experiments on Army equipment.

-ATEC informs Army senior leaders of testing and evaluation activities.
+ATEC informs Army senior leaders on testing and evaluation activities.
 These activities help Army leadership make acquisition and fielding decisions.

-ATEC has locations throughout the continental United States and Hawaii.
-ATEC headquarters is located at Aberdeen Proving Ground, Maryland.
+ATEC is a subordinate command of the U.S. Army Transformation and Training Command and is headquartered at Aberdeen Proving Ground, Maryland, with various test and evaluation centers/facilities located across the US and select overseas locations.

 History

-On 18 November 1998, consolidation of existing Army (developmental and operational) testing commands was approved by the Vice Chief of Staff of the Army (VCSA).
+On 18 November 1998, the consolidation of existing Army (developmental and operational) testing commands was approved by the vice chief of staff of the Army (VCSA).

 The Operational Test and Evaluation Command (OPTEC) was redesignated as the Army Test and Evaluation Command (ATEC) on 1 October 1999.

 All major subordinate commands of OPTEC were similarly redesignated: